alejandro-amo/AtherosCSI-NG/README.md

 ## Compatibility
 Tested on ubuntu 16.04 original kernel sources
 ## Use
 drop this file anywhere in your system, then, from the directory of your kernel sources:
 `cat path/to/this/patch/ath_csi.patch | patch -p1 --dry-run`
 if you get no rejects, you can patch:
 `cat path/to/this/patch/ath_csi.patch | patch -p1`
-and then you can configure, make and install or build kernel-package as usual
+and then you can configure, make and install or build kernel-package as usual.

+I how this patch could serve more people.
+Enjoy!
+AA